baiyyee/TestBase/README.md

 # TestBase

-**TestBase** is a scaffold project to start a automation test project.
+**TestBase** is a scaffold project to speed up your automated testing process.

 - System Environment (Opitonal)